 Listen for the Motherboard’s Beeps

-When your instruct your motherboard to turn on, it conducts a POST (Power-On-Self-Test).
+When you instruct your motherboard to turn on, it conducts a POST (Power-On-Self-Test).

-This test confirms that each component connected to the motherboard is in working order before initiating the booting process.
+This test confirms that each component connected to it is in working order before initiating the booting process.

 If your motherboard finds a critical error while conducting the POST test, it will terminate the booting process and make beeping sounds to alert you.
 The frequency or number of beeps produced indicates where the error lies.

-The beeps your motherboard makes will mean different things depending on who manufactured the board’s BIOS chip.
+Your motherboard’s beeps will mean different things depending on who manufactured the board’s BIOS chip.

-You’ll have to find out your motherboard’s BIOS chip manufacturer, then refer to the complete list of various chip manufacturers and what the beeps mean for each motherboard.
+You’ll have to find your BIOS chip manufacturer, then refer to the complete list of various chip manufacturers and what the beeps mean for each motherboard.

-Follow these steps when checking for your motherboard chip manufacturer:
+Follow these steps when checking for your BIOS manufacturer:

 - Consult your motherboard’s user manual to pin down the location of the BIOS chip.
 It’s a rather small chip, so finding it otherwise can be difficult.